robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I didn’t feel ready.

-“I thought there’d be more time,” I said.
+“I thought there would be more time,” I said.

 Celeste’s hand found mine under the table.